Eli Junior Kroupi: Bournemouth

-On 3 February 2025, Premier League club Bournemouth agreed to sign Kroupi for an undisclosed fee.
+On 3 February 2025, Premier League club Bournemouth agreed to sign Kroupi for £10 million.
 He would remain at Lorient for the rest of the 2024–25 season.
 He made his debut for the club on 15 August 2025, in a 4–2 defeat to Liverpool.
 He scored his first goal for the club on 27 September 2025, in a 2–2 draw with Leeds United.
+He followed this up with a brace against Crystal Palace on 18 October and, after scoring against Nottingham Forest the following week, he became the fifteenth teenager in Premier League history to score in three consecutive games.
+With teammate Rayan completing the same feat later in the season, the duo made Bournemouth the first club in Premier League history to have two teenagers score in three consecutive league matches in a single season.

+On 3 May 2026, he scored a penalty against Crystal Palace to mark his twelfth goal of the season, the joint highest goal tally by any teenager since the inception of the Premier League, alongside Robbie Fowler and Robbie Keane.
+On 19 May 2026, he scored his thirteenth goal of the season against Manchester City, the highest number of goals scored by any teenager in a debut season in Premier League history, surpassing the previous record.
+This goal in the 1–1 draw put Bournemouth in European football for the first time in their history and also, along with his earlier goals against Arsenal and Manchester United made Kroupi the first teenager to score against all three of the teams finishing the season in the top three in a single season.
+In July 2026, Kroupi underwent foot surgery after suffering an injury during pre-season in Austria and was ruled out for three to four months.

 International career

+Kroupi is eligible to play for France, Ivory Coast and Portugal.

 Kroupi is a youth international for France, first receiving a call with the under-16 in October 2021.
 He soon became a prolific goalscorer with France youth teams, with the U16, and even more with the U17, scoring 9 goals in his first 9 appearances with the latter.

 In May 2023, Kroupi was selected by Jean-Luc Vannuchi for the European Under-17 Championship, as France were the reigning champions.
 He was however forced to withdraw due to injury, while his team would eventually go on to reach the final of the competition.

+In May 2026, Kroupi rejected an approach from coach Roberto Martínez of the Portugal national football team ahead of the 2026 FIFA World Cup, stating his desire to represent France at senior level.